-Line 1 - Fill in the amount of disability pay included in your federal adjusted gross income, less any amount that is otherwise exempt from Wisconsin tax (for example, retirement payments received from the U.S. government that relate to service with the Coast Guard, the commissioned corps of the National Oceanic and Atmospheric Administration, or the commissioned corps of the Public Health Service).
+Line 1 Fill in the amount of disability pay included in your federal adjusted gross income, less any amount that is otherwise exempt from Wisconsin tax (for example, retirement payments received from the U.S. government that relate to service with the Coast Guard, the commissioned corps of the National Oceanic and Atmospheric Administration, or the commissioned corps of the Public Health Service).

-Lines 2a and 2b - You can exclude either your actual weekly disability pay or \$100 a week, whichever is less.
-The following table shows how to figure your weekly disability pay.
+Lines 2a and 2b You can exclude either your actual weekly disability pay or \$100 a week, whichever is less.
+Your weekly pay is your total yearly pay divided by 52.